 Notary certificate requirements and how they’re worded can vary from state to state.
 A jurat certificate is what usually comes to mind when people think of traditional notarizations.
 It’s a document that verifies the signer signed in front of the notary public.
 Acknowledgement certificates confirm the signer does in fact understand the documents and the effects of signing them – think duties, responsibilities, transfers of ownership, etc.

-3. The benefits of becoming a notary
+6 benefits of becoming an online notary

 There are so many benefits of becoming a notary, including: